Abdlrrahman/rbktn01-self-assessment-2/tree-map/README.md

 ## Tree Map

-- [ ] Implement a higher order function, `map`, on the given `Tree` class using pseudoclassical instantiation
+- [Attempted] Implement a higher order function, `map`, on the given `Tree` class using pseudoclassical instantiation

 ## Available resources for this prompt
 * MDN

+[Attempted] tree-map